Skip to main content

 Your body, in its intricate wisdom, possesses a vigilant surveillance system, the immune network, whose primary directive is to identify, assess, and respond to every substance it encounters.
 The introduction of a therapeutic peptide, even one designed to be biocompatible, initiates a dialogue with this system.
 The central question your body asks is ∞ “Is this familiar?
 Is this safe?”
 The response to this question is the foundation of immunogenicity.

-Immunogenicity describes the potential for a therapeutic molecule, such as a peptide, to be recognized by the and provoke a response.
+Immunogenicity describes the potential for a therapeutic molecule, such as a peptide, to be recognized by the immune system and provoke a response.
 This process begins when specialized immune cells identify the peptide.
 If they classify it as a foreign or unfamiliar entity, they can initiate a cascade of events leading to the production of Anti-Drug Antibodies, or ADAs.

 These antibodies are proteins created by your immune system that are specifically designed to bind to the therapeutic peptide.
 Their creation is a natural, protective mechanism, an expression of the body’s capacity to maintain its internal equilibrium.